Earl (Mushvenom album): Promotion

+Music and lyrics

 Earl consists of 10 tracks with two title tracks: "Spin the wheel" and "I don't know".
-"Spin the wheel", featuring artist Epaksa, incorporates elements of trot and electronic dance music (EDM).
-In contrast, "I don't know" showcases his distinctive musical approach and lyrical composition.
+"Spin the wheel", featuring artist Epaksa, incorporates elements of trot and electronic dance music as well as rage and hyperpop.
+In contrast, "I don't know" showcases his distinctive musical approach and lyrical composition using the Chungcheong dialect.
+"For a long time" and "Automatic" feature 2000s dance music with high-pitched synth sounds.
+"Drop out hop in" features Latin music.

 Music videos

 On August 25, 2025, the music video for "Spin the wheel" was released through his official YouTube channel.
 It ranked 1st on YouTube's daily popular music videos and 5th on trending music videos in South Korea.